edu230991/battery-optimization/README.md

 A fixed discount (or increase) from those is assumed to find the player's bid and offer price.

 The battery is constrained to start and end with the same state of charge, and yearly battery cycles are constrained to be smaller than a fixed quantity.

+The folling iterations can be done starting from here:
+* the discount or increase from the market price become decision variables.
+The problem needs therefore to be linearized
+* a call probability is assigned that decreases with increasing absolute values of price increase or discount.
+E.g. there is a lower chance of being called and therefore realizing a revenue if bid price is low or offer price is high.
+* the volume that can be accepted by the TSO varies with the price level, according to a price curve
+* optimization is done multi-stage to account for time lag in auctions
+* etc.